WalletConnect/walletconnect-docs/docs/introduction/web3modal/react/hooks.md

 ## Modal Hooks

 React hooks to programatically control the modal.
-Usefull when you want to use your own ui components and react to modal state.
+Useful when you want to use your own ui components and react to modal state.

 ```tsx
 import { useWeb3Modal } from "@web3modal/react";